rlogger/jax-hdc/PROJECT_SUMMARY.md

 ## Conclusion

-JAX-HDC is now a production-ready library implementing core Hyperdimensional Computing functionality.
-The codebase follows JAX best practices, includes comprehensive tests and examples, and is ready for community contributions and Phase 2 development.
+JAX-HDC implements core Hyperdimensional Computing functionality with XLA-compiled operations.
+The codebase follows JAX conventions, includes test coverage and reference examples, and provides a foundation for Phase 2 development.